newville/wxmplot/_sources/interactive.rst.txt

 and the plots will be displayed until you no longer want to use them.

-2D Plotting with :func:`plot` and related functions
+Line Plotting with :func:`plot` and related functions
 ==========================================================================

 .. autofunction:: plot